-In the modern world, when technology is so advanced, its not that unusual to encounter bugging devices.
-If you happen to be famous or in the public eye, or youre organising a high profile or even a top secret event, its actually very likely that someone may be using technology to listen in or plant a camera or two.
-These audio bugs can be very easy to miss unless youre looking for them, but in some cases it could be very important to find and remove them.
+When technology is so advanced, it's not unusual to encounter bugging devices in the modern world.
+If you are famous or in the public eye, or you're organising a high profile or even a top-secret event, someone may likely be using technology to listen in or plant a camera or two.
+These audio bugs can be very easy to miss unless you're looking for them, but it could be very important to find and remove them in some cases.

 Other bug-spotting tips

-While an RF bug detector will definitely root out cameras and microphones if theyre present in a room, there are other ways you can check for bugs in a room.
+While an RF bug detector will root out cameras and microphones if they're present in a room, there are other ways to check for bugs in a room.
 For example:

 - Checking all pinhole-shaped objects in the room.
 Anything that could potentially contain a camera lens should be investigated, from a screw fitting for a wall hanging to the eye of a stuffed animal (this one only really happens in films, but always worth checking!)

 - Has anything been disturbed?
 Unexplained piles of brick dust, disturbed dust on a shelf or slightly damaged wallpaper are all obvious signs of tampering.
 It may be nothing, but always worth checking out.
-You should also be wary of new objects, of wires that dont go anywhere and anything that looks out of place, even if you cant put your finger on why.
+You should also be wary of new objects, wires that don't go anywhere and anything that looks out of place, even if you can't understand why.